Salamek/gitlab-tools/README.md

     2. gitlab-tools_celeryworker: Controlling backround workers, must be enabled and running to perform mirroring
     3. gitlab-tools_celerybeat: Controlling celery scheduler

+This creates/updates config file in /etc/gitlab-tools/config.yml, you can modify this file manualy

 After this you should have gitlab-tools running on your "server name"

 # Running behind UWSGI